 2020 has been an NFL offseason like no other with the backdrop of the COVID-19 pandemic.
-Now just a few weeks from the start of training camp, here's a look at how each NFL team fared this offseason.
+Here's a look at how each NFL team fared this offseason.

 Arizona made arguably the best trade of the offseason, shipping David Johnson and picks to the Texans for star wideout DeAndre Hopkins.
 There's no debate that move made the team better after Arizona was able to retain running back Kenyan Drake, and the defense also got markedly better with the additions of De'Vondre Campbell, Devon Kennard, Jordan Phillips, and first-round pick Isaiah Simmons.
 It remains to be seen if the Cardinals have enough defense to compete in the tough NFC West, but they've got a shot.